sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 There are several modifiers for the Cardholder that controls the Cardholder slots:

-`.env-cardholder--N` - where N is a number that controls how many slots the cardholder should display at most in one row.
+`.env-cardholder--N` - where N is a number that controls how many slots the Cardholder can display at most in one row.
 Possible values for N is 2, 3, 4, 5, 6, 8.

 `.env-cardholder--max` - By default, slots have no max-width.
 This modifier sets a max width.